FL Fredrik Lindstrom

 I write here for a specific audience: board directors, senior executives, and the technology leaders who advise them.
-The pieces are longer than a LinkedIn post and shorter than a consulting deliverable — built to give a busy reader the framing they need before their next governance review.
+The pieces are longer than a LinkedIn post and shorter than a consulting deliverable, built to give a busy reader the framing they need before their next governance review.
+The monthly Governance Memo collects the throughline.

-Alongside the writing, I host Promise & Risk of AI, a YouTube channel applying the same balanced framework in long-form video.
-Every episode covers both the genuine benefits of an AI capability and the real risks attached to it — because no honest assessment leaves either out.
+Alongside the writing, I host Promise & Risk of AI, an educational YouTube channel built to cut through the hype and the fear-mongering.
+Every episode covers both the genuine benefit of an AI capability and the real risk attached to it, because the honest answer almost always sits between the people selling salvation and the people selling panic.

 Areas of focus